sam123114/RoleplayTP/README.md

 # RoleplayTP
-A plugin that gives a meaning to teleportation by adding magical teleportation scroll
+A plugin that gives a meaning to teleportation